arcelioeperez/dash-app/index.md

 ```
 python app.py
 ```
-#### This will render the localhost address, this address can then be opened in the browser of choice (i.e. http://127.0.0.1:8050/)
+#### This will render the localhost address, this address can then be opened in the browser of choice - i.e. http://127.0.0.1:8050/

 #### **Note:** if you do not have the required packages you must type this in your command prompt (or Git), Terminal (MacOS)
 ```